garubi/Push-Push-Air/README.md

  - It will save on battery charge
  - No one (even if he has your password) will be able to change the settings during your performance ;-)

-Please note that after 5 minutes from the last click un the buttons in the configuration page, the Push Push AIR turns off automatically
+Please note that after 5 minutes from the last click on the buttons in the configuration page, the Push Push AIR WiFi access point will turn off automatically

 ### Reset the password to the factory one ###
  If you change the password of the Configuration page and you forget it, you can revert to the factory one: `12345678`